-Meet Crunchy!
+Meet RC!
 He is a nearly 2 yr. old, 17 lb., and our best guess: a Schnauzer/Yorkier mix adopted from a local shelter for evaluation in our Hearing Dog Program.

 RC is very affectionate, sensitive, plays with toys independently, has a moderate energy level and enjoys being with his people--definitely a house dog!
 He is good with grooming, loves his meals, and is crate trained.
 He would enjoy living with another playful dog and would do best with someone who works from home or has the flexibility to ease him into being home alone slowly.

 If you think you might be the forever home for RC, please go to our online adoption link and complete an application.
-If you have questions about Crunchy, filling out an application first helps us best provide those answers for you.
+If you have questions about RC, filling out an application first helps us best provide those answers for you.
 Thank you!